shakyShane/laravel4-backbone-marionette/readme.md

     	'local' => array('yourmachinename'),
     ));

+## That's IT
+Seriously.
+Run `php artisan serve` to see for yourself!
+It's been set up to allow you to develop locally in modules, and then you just use `grunt js-all` to build the Javascript.
+For more details, I'll be writing a blog post about it shorty.

 ## Available grunt tasks

     // Build all the Javascripts into a single file & break the cache